adambard/learnxinyminutes-docs/haxe.html.markdown

            situations where type checking is a hinderance.

            In general, skipping type checks is *not* recommended.
-Use the enum, inheritance, or structural type models in order to verify the correctness of your program.
+Use the enum, inheritance, or structural type models in order to help ensure the correctness of your program.
 Only when you're certain that none of the type models work should you resort to "Dynamic" or "untyped".
          */

         //////////////////////////////////////////////////////////////////